kragen/derctuo/merkle-ropes.md

 sixth fork (over forks 4 and 5), and the seventh fork (over forks 3 and 6).

-You could think of these fork nodes as being an "index", like that in a relational database, of the block chain; but, instead of allowing you to answer queries quickly, they allow you to construct proofs quickly.
+You could think of these fork nodes as being an “index”, like that in a relational database, of the block chain; but, instead of allowing you to answer queries quickly, they allow you to construct proofs quickly.